shopsys/monorepo-tools/docs/upgrade/services_removal.md

 Follow also additional upgrade instructions:
 - Change return type of `DeliveryAddressFactory::create()` to `?DeliveryAddress` as it now returns `null` when `addressFilled` is `false`
 - Change usage of `ProductListOrderingModeService::` constants to `ProductListOrderingConfig::` as they were moved to the Config class
+- Change calling of `OrderMail::getMailTemplateNameByStatus()` to static calling as the method is static now

 Following classes were renamed, so change their usage appropriately:
 - `JavascriptCompilerService` -> `JavascriptCompiler`